tuomasj/tuomasj-old.github.io/source/posts/2016-04-23-service-designing-my-dream-hotel.html.markdown

 ---
 layout: post
-title: Service Designing My Dream Hotel for Me
+title: Service Designing My Dream Hotel
 tags: servicedesign
 ---
 I have stayed in many different kind of hotels, really cheap to the quite expensive ones, unfortunately excluding luxorious five-star hotels.
 Based on all my findings, this is a description of my dream hotel.